 New Zealand flutist Tessa Brinckman has been described by critics as a “flutist of chameleon-like gifts” and “virtuoso elegance” (Gramophone), an “excellent…flutist” (Willamette Week) and “highlight of Portland” (New Music Box), who “play(s) her instrument with great beauty and eloquence” (Music Matters New Zealand).
-She enjoys a versatile career, having worked in many classical music ensembles and concert series in the United States, South Africa and New Zealand.
+As an interdisciplinary flutist she has premiered over a hundred (and commissioned more than twenty) new works, within many classical music ensembles and concert series in the United States, South Africa, France and New Zealand.

 Her orchestral, chamber and solo music performances include the Oregon Symphony, Britt Festival of Music & Arts, Festival of New American Music, Ashland Independent Film, Oregon Bach, Oregon Shakespeare, Ernest Bloch, New Haven International Arts, Bumbershoot, and Astoria Music Festivals.
 Performing on flute, piccolo, alto, bass, contrabass and baroque flutes, and miscellaneous keyboards, Ms. Brinckman also co-directs the ever-polymathic duo, Caballito Negro with percussionist Terry Longshore, and is a member of Collectif Impulsion in France.
 She has recorded, composed and performed in major regional theaters across the United States and internationally, as well as for radio, TV and film.
 Her co-composition for Tony Award-winning director Mary Zimmerman’s White Snake was nominated for a Joseph Jefferson Award in 2014.
 Her collaborative acousmatic video with Jane Rigler, Women in Parallel Empires (2021), is an official 2022 selection for 2 international film festivals.